Thailand, Andaman Sea 5/29/2024

 Practical Travel Intelligence

-• ATMs: There are ATMs on the island (mostly 7-Eleven), but they often run out of cash or break down.
-Bring backup cash (THB).
+• ATMs: There are ATMs on the island (mostly near 7-Eleven), but they often run out of cash or break down.
+Bring adequate backup cash (THB).

-• Immigration: If coming from Langkawi, you will clear immigration on the beach.
-It’s a relaxed process but can take time.
+• Immigration (from Langkawi): You will clear immigration on the beach.
+It’s a relaxed process but can take time during busy arrivals.

 Packing List